rahmaniali-ir/web-engine-canvas/README.md

 ## WebObjects

 WebObjects are the building blocks of your application.
-They represent HTML elements with additional metadata and components.
+They represent HTML elements with components and can be instantiated from prefabs.

 ### WebObject Types